• Sign In

 ⚠️ CAUTION: Never place a Copiapoa directly into full sunlight without acclimation!
 Sudden exposure, especially if the plant was previously grown in lower PAR, UV light or protected conditions, can cause irreversible damage or death.

 If the plant is newly acquired, or its previous growing conditions are unknown, it's safest to begin in controlled greenhouse conditions.
 From there, light, temperature, and UV can be gradually increased.
-Even Copiapoa grown “hard” with visible farina and desert adaptations can suffer burns if moved abruptly into a new, more intense environment.
+Even Copiapoa grown “hard” with visible farina and desert adaptations can suffer irreparable burn damage if moved abruptly into a new, more intense environment.

 Summary